-Smoke Free Places: Smoking is prohibited in indoor workplaces, indoor public places, and public transport, with the following exemptions: 1) enclosed private office space that is not shared with other workers and is not used for public services (this exemption permits smoking in office spaces used by a sole person with no other employees); 2) clubs for smokers of tobacco products, which must be organized as non-profit organizations and used by members only; and 3) tobacco shops, selling exclusively tobacco and tobacco accessories, with specialized tasting areas that are authorized by the competent local authority.
-Smoking also is prohibited on outdoor patios, terraces, and balconies of healthcare facilities and primary and secondary educational facilities, and under areas covered with a roof that are intended for public gathering.
+Smoking is prohibited in indoor workplaces, indoor public places, and public transport, except for: 1) enclosed private office space that is not shared with other workers and is not used for public services; 2) clubs for smokers of tobacco products; and 3) tobacco shops.
+Smoking is also prohibited on outdoor patios, terraces, and balconies of healthcare facilities and primary and secondary educational facilities, and under areas covered with a roof that are intended for public gathering.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

-Tobacco Packaging and Labeling: One of 10 text messages and images must occupy 50 percent of principal display areas.
-The image must appear on the lower 50 percent of the front of the package and the accompanying text must appear on the lower 50 percent of the back of the package.
+Rotating pictorial health warnings must occupy 50 percent of the principal display areas.
+An image and accompanying text must appear on the lower 50 percent of the front of the package and an accompanying text-only message must appear on the lower 50 percent of the back of the package.
 The set of 10 health messages and images must be updated every 12 to 24 months.
 Fifty percent of one side of the tobacco product package must contain information about the free service for quitting smoking that is provided by the Ministry of Health.
 Misleading packaging and labeling, including such terms as “light” and “low tar” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.